 Our accommodation in Port Douglas: Pandanus Tourist Park

 As we were traveling in a camper van, we chose the Port Douglas camping Pandanus Tourist Park as our place to settle for a few nights.
-Pandanus lies a 20-minute walk from the main shopping street and a quick 5 minutes from the beach.
+Pandanus Port Douglas lies a 20-minute walk from the main shopping street and a quick five minutes from the beach.

-It's not a massive camping – which we appreciated – but does have a swimming pool.
-There was one other camping we looked at before we arrived that was located a bit closer to the center, but that was fully booked already.
+It's not a massive campsite – which we appreciated – but it does have a swimming pool.
+There was one other camping spot we looked at before we arrived that was located a bit closer to the center, but that was fully booked already.